MaxNikitinn/profi_ru_assignment/README.md

 # profi_ru_assignment

-That's a test README for a test commit
+This was a tesst assignment.